 Social media gives us more of what we like.
 So, people end up only seen people or viewpoints that agree with us.

 For example, once the algorithm gets to know you, it will only feed you information from your preferred news sources, which may be biased.

-This has led, for example, to extreme polarization in the United States, and far less people truly understanding people with differing viewpoints.
+This has led, for example, to the contemporary issue of extreme polarization in the United States, and far less people truly understanding people with differing viewpoints.
 Instead, people live in their own bubbles and make strawmen out of their opponents.